vpx-ecnu/MSTL/README.md

-## About joint-optimization for transformer-based trackers.
+##  MSTL framework for other transformer-based trackers.

 Typically, there are two main paradigms for transformer tracking: